Jaimee Lambert: Western Bulldogs

 Lambert was drafted by the with the club's first selection and the fifth overall in the 2016 AFL Women's draft.
 She made her league debut in round 1, 2017, against at VU Whitten Oval.
 She kicked her first AFLW goal in the match.
 Lambert missed the Bulldogs' round 2 match, being sidelined due to injury.
 She returned to the team the following week playing against at VU Whitten Oval.

 Collingwood

 Lambert was traded to Collingwood in May 2017.
 She was packaged with the Bulldogs' first round draft selection (3rd overall) in exchange for the 1st, 4th and 12th picks in the 2017 AFL Women's draft.

 Collingwood re-signed Lambert for the 2019 season during the trade period in June 2018.

-Lambert has been a hugely influential player at Collingwood.
+Lambert is considered to have made a major impact at Collingwood due to her contributions in the disposals, tackles & goals kicked.
 She was awarded the club best and fairest awards in the 2019 season and the 2020 season, as well as being selected for the 2020 AFL Women's All-Australian team.
-She has also won best and fairests at VFLW level in 2018 and 2019.
+She has also won the Best and Fairest awards at VFLW level in 2018 and 2019.